Meet Our Testing Team

 The following video will tell you everything you need to know about the GhostBed, or you can keep reading for a comprehensive breakdown of the mattress.

-Tuck’s testing team conducted an extensive evaluation of the GhostBed Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the GhostBed Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.